 - The cocoa beans are then dried and shipped to chocolate-producing countries.

-- Here, the beans first to cocoa mass and later to cocoa butter and cocoa powder further processed.
+- Here, the beans are first processed into cocoa mass and later to cocoa butter and cocoa powder.

 The cocoa butter is a fat pressed out of the cocoa mass.
 It is included with most cocoa powder in most chocolate varieties.
 Milk chocolate also contains milk or cream powder, whereas white chocolate only contains cocoa butter and sugar.